Nancy Potter House opens its doors to the community

 Nancy Potter House opening hours:

 Saturday 9.30am – 2.30pm

 As well as a Café, contemporary Library, Day Room, Wet Rooms, Laundry, we also have conference, training, exercise and treatment rooms for hire for business and private functions, meetings and activities and will be open for room bookings outside core opening hours.

-Our new Treatment Rooms will open for nail clipping clinics and reflexology sessions; the Laundry and Sewing service is up and running for collection and delivery of service washes and ironing or for repairs and alterations, or you can bring in your own washing and make use of the coin operated machines; the community cafe seats 74 and has additional outdoor seating.
+Our new Treatment Rooms are open for nail clipping clinics and reflexology sessions; the Laundry and Sewing service is up and running for collection and delivery of service washes and ironing or for repairs and alterations, or you can bring in your own washing and make use of the coin operated machines; the community cafe seats 74 with additional outdoor seating.

 A new Needlecraft Group starting up on Thurs 5th July 2.30pm – 3.30pm.
 All are welcome, from beginners to advanced skills levels.
 First project is to create 1914-1918 remembrance banners/make poppies for Topsham’s Charter Day celebrations.
 Come along to see, do, learn or just to join a friendly for a cuppa and a chat.

 It’s Fun to Dance is on from 10:30am till 11:30am on Mon July 9th, Thurs July 19th, Thurs 2nd August and Mon 13th August (free or donation).

 Friendship Group meet on Tues 10th & Tues 24th July 10.00am till 12 noon (50p per person for teas, coffees or squash.)